vt6/vt6/spec/foundation.md

 Each message type has one of three roles: Messages of a particular type can be either **events** or **requests** or **responses**.
 When a message is said to **be an event** (or a request or a response, respectively), it means that the message's type is one that has the role "event" (or "request" or "response", respectively) according to the specification defining the message type.

-Event messages MUST be sent over the standard streams and therefore always flow with the current.
+Event messages MUST be sent over the standard streams and therefore always flow with the current (see section 3.2).

-Request and response messages MUST be sent over the message streams.
+Request and response messages MUST be sent over the message streams (see section 3.3).
 Responses SHALL only be sent by the terminal (or a proxy, see section 1.4), in response to a request, and travel in the opposite direction as the original request.

 The specification for a request message type MUST note whether the request requires the terminal to send a response, and if so, which message type is expected as a response.